 Although this information would do little to technically help you paddle the kayak, knowing it would increase your knowledge about the sport.
 You can leverage this information to show off your awareness among your friends and family.

 Kayak means a "hunter's boat."
 Thousands of years ago, Inuits were the first people to use these canoe-shaped boats by covering them with animal skins.
 They confidently got on these kayaks for traveling and going on hunting expeditions across waters.
 Today, the kayaks we use are made for one or two people.
-However, the ones made in those days by Inuits were only for one person
+However, the ones made in those days by Inuits were only for one person.

 Today, some of the most popular kayaks are made with foldup technology.
 When used in their true size, these kayaks can hold a passenger weighing a maximum of 280 lbs (136 kg).
 Despite being foldable, they perform like their hard-shell counterparts.
 You will find them to be highly stable for beginners and advanced users.
 Also, these tough products are built to endure rocks and other obstacles just like a standard kayak.